VirtualAssistantColumbus/fullstack/README.md

-# Fullstack Framework
+# Pylixir Framework

-A type-safe fullstack web framework with document handling and HTMX integration.
+A type-safe fullstack Python web framework with document handling and HTMX integration.

 ## Features